-Is Co-Bathing with Baby Safe
+Is Co-Bathing With Your Baby Safe?

-Can You Take a Bath With Your Baby
+Can You Take a Bath With Your Baby?

 It is more than recommended that you take a bath with your little one, the moment it becomes possible for the both of you.
 Bathing is one of the perfect ways to increase complete skin-to-skin contact between you and your baby.
 The presence of water and your body can be calming for the child since it might remind him of the safety of the womb.
 In a few cases, lactation can improve in the presence of warm water, making it easier for you to breastfeed even.